medic/cht-docs/content/en/building/guides/interoperability/openhim.md

 #### Overview

-The components and reference information for interoperability used in this project are:
+The components and reference information for interoperability used in CHT Interoperability project are:

 - [OpenHIE](https://ohie.org/) defines the architecture for an interoperability layer.
 - [OpenHIM](http://openhim.org/) is a middleware component designed to ease interoperability between systems.